John R. Binder III

 John Binder serves as Deputy Commissioner for the Alaska Department of Transportation and Public Facilities (DOT&PF) and Executive Director of the Alaska International Airport System.

-He oversees the management of the state’s 242 airports including the Anchorage and Fairbanks International Airports, serves on the board of the National Association of State Aviation Officials, is a Trustee for The International Air Cargo Association, and is an Accredited Airport Executive of the American Association of Airport Executives.
+He oversees the management of the state’s 239 airports including the Anchorage and Fairbanks International Airports, is the chair of the executive board of the National Association of State Aviation Officials, is a Trustee for The International Air Cargo Association, and is an Accredited Airport Executive of the American Association of Airport Executives.